mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Closed Won Opportunities from SalesForce to Netsuite system as Sales Order object.
+As a Salesforce admin I want to synchronize Opportunities with 'Closed Won' stage from Salesforce to NetSuite system.
+In NetSuite, these objects become Sales Orders.

-This Template should serve as a foundation for setting an online sync of opportunities from SalesForce instance to NetSuite as Sales Order.
-Every time there is a new opportunity or a change in an already existing one, the integration will poll for changes in SalesForce instance and it will be responsible for updating the Sales Order in NetSuite.
+This Template should serve as a foundation for setting an online sync of Opportunities from Salesforce instance to NetSuite as Sales Orders.
+Every time there is a new Opportunity matching the criteria defined or a change in an already existing one in SalesForce, the integration will detect the changes and it will insert/update the Sales Order in NetSuite.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing)

 The batch job is divided into *Input*, *Process* and *On Complete* stages.
-The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest SalesForce updates/creations matching a filter criteria and executing the batch job.
+The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest Salesforce updates/creations matching a filter criteria and executing the batch job.
+We query not only for Opportunity's data alone, but we retrieve information about related Account and Products as Sales Order in NetSuite system requires references to related Customer and Items in order to be created.
+This decreases the numbers of queries required to SalesForce to 1 per poll cycle.
+Therefore, we filter out propagation of Opportunities that are not 'Closed Won', don't have an Account or at least one Product associated.

-In the *Process* phase, the Customer corresponding to the source Opportunity's Account will be searched for in NetSuite.
-If the Customer does not exist in NetSuite, it will be created in the next step.
-Otherwise the existing ID will be used.
+In the Batch Job's *Process* phase, the Customer corresponding to the source Opportunity's Account will be searched for in NetSuite.
+We use the *externalId* property of objects in NetSuite to match their SalesForce counterpart.
+This property should contain *Id* property of SalesForce object.
+If the Customer does not exist in NetSuite, it will be created in the next step, so that we have it ready to reference it later to Sales Order.
-Then all the products (Opportunity Line Items) associated with the Opportunity are searched for and inserted into NetSuite as InventoryLineItems.
+Then all the products (Opportunity Line Items) associated with the Opportunity are upserted into NetSuite as InventoryItem objects.
-Last step upserts the Sales Order object referencing the Customer and Items created/updated in previous steps.
+Last step upserts the Sales Order object referencing the Customer and Items created/updated in the previous steps.

-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>